International Collaboration Review Committee

 Activities Requiring ICRC Review

-Any UT investigator contemplating or already working with entities or individuals in countries of concern (i.e., PRC, to include Hong Kong and Macau; Russian; Iran; North Korea; Cuba; or Venezuela) or carrying out field research in those countries are required to submit the activity for ICRC review.
+Any UT investigator contemplating or already working with entities or individuals in countries of concern (i.e., PRC, to include Hong Kong and Macau; Russia; Iran; North Korea; Cuba; or Venezuela) or carrying out field research in those countries are required to submit the activity for ICRC review.
 These activities include:

 - Joint patents

-- Joint research collaboration or joint partnerships
+- Joint research collaboration or partnerships

 - Invitations to join funding proposals

-- NDAs or contract agreements
+- Non-disclosure agreements or contract agreements

 - Any research related agreements